 According to the stakeholder survey, the key aspects of Patria's environmental responsibility are compliance with chemicals and environmental legislation, waste recycling and energy efficiency.

-Patria is commited to the Science Based Target initiative, read more at SBTi and to promote sustainable development in its operations by means of concrete measures.
+Patria is committed to the Science Based Target initiative, read more at SBTi and to promote sustainable development in its operations by means of concrete measures.

 Efforts are made to make energy and water consumption more efficient and to have a positive impact on the recycling and responsible disposal of waste.
 The responsibility for Patria's environmental responsibility development relies on the environmental work group tasked with furthering collaboration and the sharing of information between various business units, and with developing and reporting on the group's environmental responsibility.